 - Deep: those that need to be more than three feet into the earth

 - Shallow: as in standard slab-on-grade foundations, which consist of a single layer of concrete poured on a flat surface over a layer of gravel for drainage.

 In general, the deeper the foundation, the more it will cost to lay, since you will need more concrete and it will take longer.
 For example, you will pay more to pour the foundation for a crawlspace than you would for a full-height basement.

 Footings are relatively shallow columns of concrete dug into the ground at the edges of a foundation to support architectural features such as stairs.
 Each individual footing costs around $150 and, if you need them, can add to the overall price.

 Adding a full basement or walls

-Whether you're building a basement or not, adding vertical elements, like a foundation wall, to and project increases its complexity.
+Whether you're building a basement, adding vertical elements (like a foundation wall) to a project increases its complexity.
 Expect this to add an additional cost as well.

 One of the last steps of a typical concrete job is finishing, or honing the pour.
 This is done by vibrating the wet mix to remove any bubbles in the pour.
 Then, using a buffing machine while the concrete is still damp, the contractor will smooth out any irregularities to create a finished surface.

 There are two common types of foundations you will encounter: Slab and block.
 Both have different structural engineering benefits, but both can be reinforced with a steel rebar.

 While each can influence the overall price of your project — especially since block foundations sometimes incur additional labor costs — which one you choose should be determined by the specific needs of your project, not budget.